2010 United States Senate election in Oregon

 The 2010 United States Senate election in Oregon was held on November 2, 2010, alongside other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
-Incumbent Democratic U.S. Senator Ron Wyden won re-election to a third full term by a landslide margin of 18 points, despite the national Republican midterm wave.
-As of 2022, this last senate election where Deschutes County voted for the Republican candidate (albeit by a plurality).
+Incumbent Democratic U.S. Senator Ron Wyden won re-election to a third full term by a landslide margin of 18 points, despite the strong national Republican midterm wave.
+As of 2022, this is the last senate election where Deschutes County voted for the Republican candidate (albeit by a plurality).